 I experienced a eureka moment when I made honey-roasted peanuts and honey-coated popcorn for the very first time.
 I’m never going back to buying them from the supermarket again.
 Yes, they take some effort to make but it’s totally worth it.
 Homemade crisps are another revelation.

 Any Gardeners Amongst You?
 You Have to Try Composting

-If you’re a gardener and haven’t yet explored composting you’re missing a trick.
+If you’re a gardener and haven’t yet explored composting you’re missing a trick, possibly the easiest way to get into zero waste for beginners.
 You can build your own composting area with materials you’ve probably got lying around.
 Alternatively, invest in a compost bin or tumbler.
 If you don’t want to make your own compost or haven’t got the space for such a venture, make use of your local garden waste and food recycling service.